myworldisinfinite/myworldisinfinite/README.md

 - 👋 Hi, I’m Colin
 - 👀 I’m interested in programming, coding and ...
-- 🌱 I’m currently learning backend development and web pentesting
+- 🌱 I’m currently learning java backend development and web pentesting

 <!---
 myworldisinfinite/myworldisinfinite is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.